Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Darn, Deer!

-They are the same hydrangeas Curt kindheartedly pruned close to the ground in early spring a handful of years ago.
-He confused them with the Butterfly Bush that I asked him to cut back as they benefit from rejuvenation pruning each spring.
-After two summers with no flowers, our old wooded hydrangeas rebounded to be profuse bloomers.
-Their recovery and colorful display are why I’ve grown so attached — plus Curt’s happiness over the outcome of his rejuvenation pruning.
-(Link to the column about Curt’s good intentions below.)
+They are the same hydrangeas Curt mistakenly pruned close to the ground a few years prior.
+He confused them with the Butterfly Bush that I asked him to cut back, as they benefit from rejuvenation pruning in early spring.
+After two summers with no flowers, our old-wooded hydrangeas rebounded to be profuse bloomers.
+Their recovery and colorful display are why I’ve grown so attached.

 The two most popular Bigleaf hydrangeas are Mopheads and Lacecaps.
-Rosemary’s is a Lacecap which is okay to deadhead to the second pair of leaves when the flowers fade.
-But the flowers on the Mopheads are best left standing.
-They’re lovely to admire dry, especially when frosted with winter snow.
+Rosemary’s is a Lacecap, which is okay to deadhead to the second pair of leaves when the flowers fade.
+But the flowers on the Mopheads are best left standing to protect new buds.
+They’re lovely to admire dry, especially when frosted with snow.

 It’s time to put into practice what I preach.
-To rotate sprays as deer can grow accustomed and chew beyond them.
+To rotate sprays as deer can grow accustomed.
 I gave Deer Off a try.
 The putrescent egg smell was a tad nauseating compared to the clove oil scent of my tried and true.
 But once it dried, it wasn’t bad.

 Dog-Ellie-Viewing-Fawn